-Whether you are new to IMPA ACT or considering to join the initiative, we have organised a two-day workshop for you in London on 13th and 14th December 2021.
+Whether you are new to IMPA ACT or considering to join the initiative, we have organised a two-day workshop for you in London on 13-14 December 2021, from 09:00 to 15:00 on the first day and 13:00 to 16:00 on the second day.
 The training, created and delivered by Sune Skadegaard Thorsen, will teach participants all about setting up a responsible supply chain management system that is aligned to internationally-endorsed UN standards.

 During the two days of training, we will cover the following: